andyandikko/finm-fixedincome-2025/discussions/lecture_3.md

 - A forward is equivalent to a single-date swap.
 - A swap can be viewed as a portfolio of forward contracts.
 - A forward rate agreement (FRA) is essentially a one-time swap.
+- The swap rate reflects the market's expectation of the future path of the floating rate, averaged over the term of the swap.
+This rate should theoretically align with the equivalent term spot rate, which is the yield on a zero-coupon bond maturing at the same time as the swap's maturity.

 ## 1. Impact of Reset Frequency on Duration